EternityForest/SG1/SG1Protocol.md

 change over at the same time.

 Only the middle half of any hop slot should be used, for maximum tolerance of misalignment.

+## Channel Defaults:

+### Channel 3
+This should be used for any kind of very low data rate and semi public info, like time sync services, initial setup, etc. Avoid  using for other things.

 ## Gateway protocol